HTML has links - PDF has Authentication

 "Out-of-state laboratory" - A laboratory that is not located in the state of Washington.

-"Parameter" - The combination of one or more analytes determined by a specific analytical method.
+"Parameter" - The combination of one or more analytes determined by a specific analytical method in a specific matrix.
 Examples of parameters include:

-• The analyte alkalinity by method SM 2320 B;
+• The analyte alkalinity by method SM 2320 B in nonpotable water;

 "Principal laboratory" - A laboratory designated by the Washington department of health to support the drinking water certification program.

-"Procedural manual" - The Department of Ecology's Procedural Manual for the Environmental Laboratory Accreditation Program dated September 2010.
+"Procedural manual" - The most recent version of the Department of Ecology's Procedural Manual for the Environmental Laboratory Accreditation Program.

-"Proficiency testing (PT)" - Evaluation of the results from the analysis of samples, the true values of which are known to the supplier of the samples but unknown to the laboratory conducting the analyses.
+"Proficiency testing (PT)" - Analysis of samples in the accredited matrix, the true values of which are known to the supplier of the samples but unknown to the laboratory conducting the analyses.
 PT samples are provided by a source external to the environmental laboratory.

 "Quality assurance (QA)" - Activities intended to assure that a quality control program is effective.
 A QA program is a totally integrated program for assuring reliability of measurement data.